danillosouza/alfred/README.md

 ```

 Alfred dependencies are managed by Carton, a Perl module to isolate the packages you need to your project, without affecting your global Perl installation.
-To get Carton you onl need to:
+To get Carton you only need to:

 ```sh
 # if you have cpanminus installed